What a clay bar actually does (and when to skip it)

 One honest caveat

-Clay has been mostly replaced in pro shops by clay mitts and clay towels, which are faster and, for most people, safer.
-I still reach for an old-fashioned bar when I'm working a stubborn spot by hand, or when I want the tactile feedback of feeling the contamination give up.
+Clay has been mostly replaced in pro shops by clay mitts and clay towels — a Black Pine clay mitt is faster than a brick and, if you're not paying close attention, safer.
+I still reach for an old-fashioned bar when I'm working a stubborn tar spot by hand, or when I want the tactile feedback of feeling the contamination give up under the pad.
+Mitts don't talk back the same way.
 Tools are personal.
-Use what lets you pay attention.
+Use the one that forces you to slow down.

 If you try it and your hood goes from gritty to glass in twenty minutes, you'll understand why this is one of my favorite steps.
 It's the one where a car stops being "washed" and starts being cared for.